-Rhode Island employers with four or more employees are required to carry workers’ compensation insurance.
+Rhode Island employers with one or more employees are required to carry workers’ compensation insurance.
+The policy covers the cost of medical treatment for work-related injuries and illnesses.

 However, there are a few exceptions to the state’s workers’ compensation law: